 Assistant Professor, Department of Pediatric and Adolescent Medicine

-Rheanne Maravelas, MD, is a board-certified internal medicine-pediatrics physician with the Department of Pediatric and Adolescent Medicine and Department of Medicine's Internal Medicine-Pediatrics Residency Program.
-She is a graduate of the University of Minnesota, which is also where she earned her medical degree.
-She completed her internal medicine-pediatrics residency with Western Michigan University Homer Stryker M.D.
+Rebecca Rausch, PhD, is a clinical psychologist in the Department of Pediatric and Adolescent Medicine of Western Michigan University Homer Stryker M.D.
+School of Medicine, Kalamazoo, Michigan.
+Dr. Rausch is a graduate of Western Michigan University, which is also where she earned her masters degree and doctorate in clinical psychology.
+She completed a clinical fellowship with Western Michigan University Homer Stryker M.D.
 School of Medicine.

 Education and Training

 - PhD 2021, Clinical Psychology, Western Michigan University

 - Residency 2021, Pediatric Psychology, Center for Pediatric Behavioral Health, Cleveland Clinic